The Untouchables (film): Casting

 Linson and De Palma wanted to have a more tender portrayal of Ness than Robert Stack's "tough" portrayal from the 1950s television series, seeking to portray him as a "vulnerable family man".
 De Palma initially wanted Don Johnson to portray Eliot Ness.
-Mickey Rourke, Jeff Bridges, William Hurt, Harrison Ford, and Michael Douglas also turned down the role.
+Mickey Rourke, Jeff Bridges, William Hurt, Harrison Ford and Michael Douglas also turned down the role.
 A 1985 issue of Variety announced the casting of Jack Nicholson as Ness, but he was ultimately replaced by Kevin Costner.
-In preparing for his role as Eliot Ness, Kevin Costner met with former FBI agent and Untouchable Al "Wallpaper" Wolff at his home in Lincolnwood for historical context and to learn about Ness's mannerisms.
+In preparing for his role as Ness, Kevin Costner met with former FBI agent and Untouchable Al "Wallpaper" Wolff at his home in Lincolnwood for historical context and to learn about Ness' mannerisms.

 Robert De Niro was De Palma's first choice to play Al Capone, but it was uncertain if he could appear in the film because of his appearance in the Broadway play Cuba and his Teddy Bear.
 He also wanted to gain about 30 lb to play Capone; according to De Palma, De Niro was "very concerned about the shape of his face for the part."
 De Palma met with Bob Hoskins to discuss the role in case De Niro could not appear.
 When De Niro took the part, De Palma mailed Hoskins a check for £20,000 with a "Thank You" note, which prompted Hoskins to call up De Palma and ask him if there were any more films he didn't want him to be in.
 Gene Hackman and Marlon Brando were also considered as options in case both De Niro and Hoskins proved unable to perform the role.
-De Niro's research for the role of Al Capone included reading about him and watching historical footage.
+De Niro's research for the role of Capone included reading about him and watching historical footage.
 He had one extra scene written for his character, and contacted Capone's original tailors to have identical suits and silk underwear made for him.
 He was paid $2 million for the role.

 Patricia Clarkson was cast to play Ness' wife, Catherine, in her debut film role.
 A young John Barrowman appears uncredited as a street person.